RA-L Information for Authors

 DO NOT submit supplemental text or figures as multimedia materials, as this would circumvent RA-L page limits.
 Multimedia material is intended to enrich the contents of a paper, both in clarity and in added value, without adding text.
 IEEE has general guidelines for the submission of multimedia, ranging from the format, to the description of content and of user requirements, and to the way this material should be referenced to in the body of the paper.
 This information is available in the "Multimedia Materials" section of the IEEE "Author Center" through this link.
 In preparing multimedia material, it is recommended to follow the general IEEE guidelines right from the initial submission.
 In addition, specific guidelines hold for the Robotics and Automation Letters:

 Authors submit their multimedia material as a single zipped archive file (max 50 MB) during paper submission at the RA-L Papercept site ras.papercept.net/journals/ral.
-Authors of a RA-L submission with Conference option will also be able to separately upload a 10 MB maximum MPEG video.
+If you have multiple video clips, it should be edited into one single video file.

 Copyright and E-Copyright Form